 Nevertheless, I hope you enjoy New Zealand as much as I did.
 Be safe, and happy travelling.

-AUTHOR’S NOTE – This post is a joint-collaboration between Yen from Swings Abroad, and Alesha and Jarryd from NOMADasaurus.
+AUTHOR’S NOTE – This post is a joint-collaboration between Yen from Wandering Journal, and Alesha and Jarryd from NOMADasaurus.
 We have both visited Wanaka numerous times to bring you this ultimate travel guide.